iCross/my_choices/README.md

 # My Choices

-Transform default HTML `<select>` tags into Choices.js dropdowns for an enhanced user experience.
+ Transform default HTML <select> tags with numerous options into [Choices.js](https://github.com/Choices-js/Choices) dropdowns for an enhanced and more manageable user experience.

 If you find it useful, please consider giving it a star.